 Indicator W21-Volume of recycled water supplied to non-residential customers Definition The volume of recycled water supplied by the service provider to non-residential customers during the reporting year, in megalitres (ML).
 Intent The volume of recycled water supplied to non-residential customers informs an understanding of water usage and is also integral to urban water balances prepared by the Bureau of Meteorology.
 It is part of the aligned Category 7 Water regulations information collected through the alignment of the NPR and Category 7 requirements.

+30 Non-revenue water is defined in accordance with the IWA best practice water balance with additions Source: Leak suite library

 It underpins the Bureau's National Water Account and reporting on availability and use.
 There is support for reporting information on supply from alternative sources to provide a holistic picture of water supply.

-31 Non-revenue water is defined in accordance with the IWA best practice water balance with additions Source: Leak suite library

 Drinking and non-drinking water encompass potable (meets drinking water standards), partially treated, and raw (untreated) water but excludes recycled water.
-Recycled water is water generated from sewage, greywater or stormwater systems and treated to a standard that is appropriate for its intended use. treated to a standard that is appropriate for its intended use.
+Recycled water is water generated from sewage, greywater or stormwater systems and treated to a standard that is appropriate for its intended use.
 Own use is water used by the service provider, where the water is supplied without a billing arrangement.
-Non-residential customers include: commercial customer-including offices, wholesale and retail trade, and accommodation industrial customer-including manufacturing, construction, transport, warehouses institutional customer-including public administration, education and training, health care and social assistance, corrections, and emergency service buildings (e.g., fire stations) 1 parks and gardens-including sport fields, golf courses and racecourses, except when these facilities are part of the service provider's own use (reported under WR_N3) ere agricultural-including market gardens, turf farms, nurseries • forestry General • aquaculture or fishing • mining • other non-residential customers who receive water supplied via billing arrangements Other recycled water service providers include: bulk water authorities and corporations water corporations publicly and privately owned and council-run water utilities and exclude: service providers operating infrastructure on behalf of a recycled water service provider e.g. BOOT schemes.
-The reported volume includes: all billed, metered and unmetered consumption-metered volumes should be based customer metering data and information on estimates should be included in the reported footnote on potable water used to top-up the recycled water system recycled water derived from sewer mining and excludes: water extracted from aquifers subject to managed aquifer recharge using recycled water (reported under W2).
+Non-residential customers include: commercial customer-including offices, wholesale and retail trade, and accommodation industrial customer-including manufacturing, construction, transport, warehouses institutional customer-including public administration, education and training, health care and social assistance, corrections, and emergency service buildings (e.g., fire stations) parks and gardens-including sport fields, golf courses and racecourses, except where these facilities are part of the service provider's own use (reported under WR N3) agricultural-including market gardens, turf farms, nurseries forestry General aquaculture or fishing supporting mining notes other non-residential customers who receive water supplied via billing arrangements.
+Other recycled water service providers include: bulk water authorities and corporations water corporations publicly and privately owned and council-run water utilities and exclude: service providers operating infrastructure on behalf of a recycled water service provider e.g. BOOT schemes.
+The reported volume includes: all billed, metered and unmetered consumption-metered volumes should be based on customer metering data and information on estimates should be included in the reported footnote potable water used to top-up the recycled water system recycled water derived from sewer mining and excludes: water extracted from aquifers subject to managed aquifer recharge using recycled water (reported under W2).